x-atlas-consortia/ubkg-api/README.md

 2. Cypher queries in external files
 3. Cypher responses in JSON format

-As part of refactoring, stale in-line documentation was either updated or removed.
+As part of refactoring:
+1. Stale in-line documentation was either updated or removed.
+2. HTTP 404 error messages were standardized.